 What Makes Them Dance?

-The dancing hormones and their interaction are responding not only to each other but are modulated by our lifestyles and significantly impacted by our stress.
-The complicated interaction of our hormones and our brain chemistry challenges our stress adaptation mechanisms, and fatigue can result.
-These fluctuating levels of hormones such as estrogen, progesterone, testosterone, cortisol, and thyroid interact with brain neurotransmitters such as calming serotonin and GABA or excitatory dopamine, nor-epinephrine, epinephrine, glutamate, and others that affect our emotional and physical responses to life, to stressors in our environment, to insults, and even to infections.
+Did you know that even your lifestyle and stress level can trigger fluctuating hormones?
+This complicated interaction of our hormones and our brain chemistry challenges our stress adaptation mechanisms, resulting in fatigue.
+These fluctuating levels of hormones such as estrogen, progesterone, testosterone, cortisol, and thyroid interact with brain neurotransmitters, affecting our emotional and physical responses to life, to stressors in our environment, to insults, and even to infections.

-As neurotransmitters affect hormones and hormones affect neurotransmitters, their imbalances can lead to increased symptoms and chronic illness.
+As neurotransmitters affect hormones and hormones affect neurotransmitters, these imbalances can lead to increased symptoms and chronic illness.
 Taking preventive, proactive measures can ward off disease and suffering.

 Addressing the overall health of the adrenal function, neurotransmitters, and thyroid function is more effective in the long run than the band-aid approach of replacing deficient female hormones alone.
 Measuring and treating only one system is a misguided practice.
 The body’s communication system is complex and symptoms overlap.
 Find out the underlying cause of what ails you by choosing a knowledgeable professional who can order the appropriate testing of sex hormones, adrenal hormones, and neurotransmitters.
 Your treatment using natural approaches, including specifically designed supplements with the building blocks of the hormones and neurotransmitters, can then be tailored to your individual needs.